pm-self-learning/teams-chat-with-your-data-solution-accelerator/docs/github_actions_workflows.md

 - `image_name`: (Required) The name of the Docker image.
 - `tag_name`: (Required) The tag of the Docker image.

+**Jobs:**
+- `docker-build-push`: This job performs the following steps:
+  - **Checkout Code**: Checks out the code from the repository.
+  - **Evaluate environment value**: Determines the environment (DEV or PROD) based on the branch on which workflow is being run.
+  - **Get ACR details**: Generates the Azure Container Registry details and stores them as environment variables.
+  - **Docker Login**: Logs in to the Azure Container Registry.
+  - **Set up Docker Buildx**: Sets up Docker Buildx for building multi-platform images.
+  - **Set Docker tags**: Sets the Docker image tags.
+  - **Build Docker Image and push**: Builds the Docker image using the specified Dockerfile and pushes it to the ACR.

 ### 2. Reusable Docker Image Deploy Workflow

 **File:** `.github/workflows/reusable-deploy-docker-image.yml`